Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Problem Formulation and Background

 Naturally, it would be desirable for an estimator selection procedure to select the estimator indexed by $\tilde{k}_n$; however, this quantity depends on the true, unknown data-generating distribution $P_0$.
 As a substitute for the candidates' true conditional risks, we employ instead the cross-validated estimators of these same conditional risks.

-Cross-validation (CV) consists of randomly, and possibly repeatedly, partitioning a dataset into a training set and a validation set.
+Cross-validation (CV) consists of randomly, and possibly repeatedly, partitioning a data set into a training set and a validation set.
 The observations in the training set are fed to the candidate estimators and the observations in the validation set are used to evaluate the performance of these estimators~\citep{breiman1992submodel, friedman2001elements}.
 A range of CV schemes have been proposed and investigated, both theoretically and computationally; \citet{dudoit2005asymptotics} provide a thorough review of popular CV schemes and their properties.
-Among the variety, $V$-fold and Monte Carlo CV stand out as approaches that have gained traction on account of their relative computational feasibility and good performance.
+Among the variety, $V$-fold stands out as an approach that has gained traction on account of its relative computational feasibility and good performance.
 Any CV scheme can be expressed in terms of a binary random vector $B_n$, which assigns observations into either the training or validation set.
 Observation $i$ is said to lie in the training set when $B_n(i) = 0$ and in the validation set otherwise.
 The training set therefore contains $\sum_i (1 - B_n(i)) = n (1 - p_n)$ observations and the validation set $\sum_i B_n(i) = n p_n$ observations, where $p_n$ is the fixed validation set proportion corresponding to the chosen CV procedure.
 The empirical distributions of the training and validation sets are denoted by $P_{n, B_n}^0$ and $P_{n, B_n}^1$, respectively, for any given realization of $B_n$. \rone{$B_n$, we emphasize, is independent of $P_n$.}